trek-view/explorer-poc/README.md

 ## User Documentation

-Developer documentation for this project is hosted on the Github wiki page for this project at: https://github.com/trekview/explorer/wiki
+Developer documentation for this project is hosted on the GitLab wiki page for this project at: https://gitlab.com/trekview/explorer/-/wikis/home

-It can be cloned separately using `git clone git@github.com:trekview/explorer.wiki.git` or `git clone https://github.com/trekview/explorer.wiki.git`